LIBERTY

 courts are not free to revise the basis on which a defendant is convicted

-simply because the same result would likely obtain on retrial…To uphold a conviction on a charge that was neither
+simply because the same result would likely obtain on retrial…To

-alleged in an indictment nor presented to a jury at trial offends the most
+presented to a jury at trial offends the most basic notions of due process.

-442 US 100, 106 (1979); Thornhill v Alabama, 310 US
+Dunn v US, 442 US 100, 106 (1979); Thornhill

-charge, nor do conclusions of law, nor does the citation of a permissible
+facts do not present a charge, nor do conclusions of law, nor does the

 And